CodingGagan/markdown_test/apis/savings-apis/api-request-right-sizing-v2.md

 ## Applying your request sizing recommendations

-After providing you with right sizing recommendations, Kubecost can additionally directly implement these recommendations into your environment.
+After providing you with right sizing recommendations, nOps can additionally directly implement these recommendations into your environment.
 For more information, see the [Container Request Recommendation Apply/Plan APIs](api-request-recommendation-apply.md) doc.

 ## Savings projection methodology